 Religious Conversion: Your Place in the Process

 Religious conversion (and de-conversion) is not a uniform, linear process – it is made up of discrete stages that can look very different (and are often confused).
-Here, Doug explains the process of conversion and what you can do at each stage.
+This talk explains the process of conversion and what you can do at each stage.

 Firm Foundations: Explaining Catholic Conclusions with Protestant Principles

-Based on Doug’s upcoming book from Catholic Answers, Doug shows how Catholic beliefs can often be understood better by Protestants when the principles behind them are revealed to be those already held by many Protestants (whether they know it or not).
+Based on the book With One Accord, this shows how Catholic beliefs can often be understood better by Protestants when the principles behind them are revealed to be those already held by many Protestants (whether they know it or not).

 The Message Behind the Movie: Engaging Film without Disengaging Faith

-Based on his book of the same title (revised edition – Ignatius), Doug walks listeners through the basics of script structure in order to show how to accurately and objectively understand a movie’s message and then respond to relevant themes from a Christian perspective.
+Based on his book of the same title, this talk walks listeners through the basics of script structure in order to show how to accurately and objectively understand a movie’s message and then respond to relevant themes from a Christian perspective.

 Faith Formation / Religious Education